Everything we know about ‘Chinese spy balloon’ found hovering above northern US

 Montana’s governor reacts

-“I received an informational briefing yesterday on the situation involving a suspected Chinese spy balloon flying over Montana,” said Governor Greg Gianforte
+Governor Greg Gianforte said, before the balloon was shot out of the sky, he “received an informational briefing yesterday on the situation involving a suspected Chinese spy balloon flying over Montana.”

-“From the spy balloon to the Chinese Communist Party spying on Americans through TikTok to CCP-linked companies buying American farmland, I’m deeply troubled by the constant stream of alarming developments for our national security.”
+“From the spy balloon to the Chinese Communist Party spying on Americans through TikTok to CCP-linked companies buying American farmland, I’m deeply troubled by the constant stream of alarming developments for our national security,” he continued.

 What Montana targets could China be interested in spying on?